PaloAltoNetworks/a3s/README.md

 * Validate the permissions locally
 * Be notified when cached permissions needs to be invalidated.

-> NOTE: This method requires the third party application to be able to connect
+> NOTE: This method requires the third-party application to be able to connect
 > to the push channel, and hence will require to be authenticated.

 ## Using a3sctl

-a3sctl is the command line that allows to use A3S API in a user friendly manner.
+a3sctl is the command line that allows to use A3S APIs in a user-friendly manner.
-It abstracts the ReST API and is self documenting.
-You can always get additional help by passing the flags `--help` (or `-h`) in any command or sub command.
+It abstracts the ReST APIs and is self-documenting.
+You can always get additional help by passing the flags `--help` (or `-h`) in any command or subcommand.

 ### Completion

-a3sctl supports auto completion:
+a3sctl supports auto-completion:

 #### Bash

     . <(a3sctl completion bash)

 #### Zsh

     compdef _a3sctl a3sctl
     . <(a3sctl completion zsh)

 #### Fish

     . <(a3sctl completion fish)

 ### Configuration file

-a3sctl can read the values of its flags from various places, in that order:
+a3sctl can read the values of its flags from various places, in the following order:

 * A flag directly provided, or
 * Env variable (ie `$A3SCTL_SOURCE_NAME` for `--source-name`), or
 * The config file (default: `~/.config/a3sctl/default.yaml`)

-You can choose the config file to user by setting the full path of the file using the flag `--config` (or `$A3SCTL_CONFIG`).
+You can choose the config file to use by setting the full path of the file using the flag `--config` (or `$A3SCTL_CONFIG`).

-You can also pass the name of the config, without its folder or its extension through the flag `--config-name` (or `$A3SCTL_CONFIG_NAME`). a3sctl will scan the following folder, in that order, to find a configuration file matching the
+You can also pass the name of the config, without its folder or its extension through the flag `--config-name` (or `$A3SCTL_CONFIG_NAME`). a3sctl will scan the following folders, in the below order, to find a configuration file matching the name:
-name:

 * `~/.config/a3sctl/`, or
 * `/usr/local/etc/a3sctl/`, or
 * `/etc/a3sctl/`

-### Auto authentication
+### Auto-authentication

 In addition to one-to-one mapping of a3sctl flags in the config file, you can also add the key `autoauth` to automatically retrieve, cache, reuse and renew a token using a particular authentication source.
-This method works for mtls and ldap.
+This method works for MTLS and LDAP.

 For instance, in `~/.config/a3sctl/default.yaml`: